mlanza/ai-literacy/301/05-text-adventures.md

 You don’t have to orchestrate the whole thing yourself.
 You don’t have to turn the wrench every time.
 MCP is what lets you finally lean hard right — where the AI doesn’t just help you think, but helps you act.

 MCP is the answer to the brains-in-jars dilemma.

+## Zork with a Credit Card

+**It’s thrilling.
+And unnerving.**

+With MCP, tools become props.
+Plug them in like peripherals and the brain just—knows what to do.
+One moment it’s parsing story logic.
+The next, it’s booking a real flight.

+The AI doesn’t feel the difference.
+It’s still in Zork.
+Still playing text games.
+Only now the mailbox isn’t imaginary.
+It’s your email account.
+The credit card isn’t fake.
+It’s yours.
+And if the model hallucinates the wrong dates?
+That trip you didn’t mean to take still gets charged.

+That’s the disconcerting part.

+The LLM’s whole story has always been an elaborate hoax — a useful one, often brilliant, but fundamentally a high-speed act of make-believe.
+MCP wires that fiction into reality.
+It gives the hoax teeth.

+This doesn’t mean we should slam the brakes.
+But it does mean we’re on different ground now.
+Consequences are real.
+The baton isn’t metaphorical anymore.
+When you hand something off to the model — especially something with reach — you’re not just prompting.
+You’re delegating.
+That deserves care.

+As we move from the left side of the spectrum toward the right — from manual nudging to full AI-driven action — we carry more risk.
+That’s not a reason to stop.
+It’s a reason to design thoughtfully.

+Because in this new kind of text adventure, your Visa card is in the room.

+And the window is already open.